OSHA 10 Training: 2026 Complete Guide With State Rules

 West Virginia: Required for workers on public improvement projects over $500,000.

-Always check local regulations, as requirements can change and may have specific details regarding project types and renewal periods.
+You should always check local regulations, as requirements can change and may have specific details regarding project types and renewal periods.

 The training is tailored to different industries to ensure the content is relevant.
 There are three main types of 10 hour courses.